 - Real estate must comprise at least 75 percent of the company’s total assets;

-- At least 75 percent of the company’s gross income must come from that rental portfolio, which may include both rents and the sale of property;
+- At least 75 percent of the company’s gross income must come from that rental portfolio.
+This may include both rents and the sale of property.

-- The company must have at least 100 shareholders after its first year of operation, with no more than 50 percent of total shares being held by five or fewer investors; and
+- The company must have at least 100 shareholders after its first year of operation.
+This is with no more than 50 percent of total shares being held by five or fewer investors.

 - The company must be structured as a taxable entity that is overseen by a board of directors or trustees.

 The requirement to have at least 100 shareholders is often one of the biggest hurdles companies face when trying to obtain status as a REIT.

 REITs are a popular way of investing in commercial real estate,

 especially for those who have limited funds to invest.

 Unlike traditional real estate, many REITs are publicly traded on the stock exchange.
 Publicly traded REITs must be registered with the SEC.
 Others are privately traded, in which case they do not need to be registered with the SEC.
 Typically, only institutional investors have access to privately traded REITs.